tiagobarreto/tiagobarreto/README.md

 __Hi!__
 My name is Tiago Barreto and I'm currently an Senior Mobile Engineer.

-- :yellow_heart: I’m currently working on @mercadolibre
+- :purple_heart: I’m currently working on @spread
-- :man_technologist: Previously worked as Lead Mobile at @stone-payments and @vitta :blue_heart:
+- :man_technologist: Previously worked as Software Developer at @mercadolibre and @stone-payments :blue_heart:
 - :baby: Born in Fortaleza, Ceará, Brazil.
 - :house: Lived in Gibraltar, Curitiba, Florianópolis and Recife.
 - :envelope: How to reach me: iam@tiagobarreto.com